PacktPublishing/The-Art-of-Micro-Frontends-Second-Edition/Chapter08/08-edge-side-composition/README.md

 6. Fill it with a Dockerfile using the `nginx:latest` image containing a local *nginx.conf* configuration file

-7. In the server have a section for each MF, e.g., for the red microfrontend you should have
+7. In the server have a section for each MF, e.g., for the red micro frontend you should have

 ```
 location /red {